 Our previous article discussed the concept of California domicile and the application of California community-property rules to Canadians domiciled in the state.
-This article is the second installment in our series explaining how California community property laws can impact Canadians.
+This article is the second installment in our series explaining about Canadians Living in California and how California community property laws can impact Canadians.

 At Cardinal Point, we regularly deal with cross-border couples who maintain cross-border lifestyles due to career commitments or other obligations.
 It’s important to understand how California’s community property laws apply when one spouse is domiciled in California and the other in Canada.